Topic 4 Exercises

 Exercise 1.
-Type a day of the week and, depending on which one it is, we will show the activity that we need to do.
-The activities are: Yoga, Biking, Gym, Painting, and Reading.
+Write a day of the week on the keyboard and, depending on which one it is, we will show the activity that we have to do.
+The activities are: Yoga, Biking, Gym, Painting and Reading.

 Solution: